 You need a working Internet connection to use this method.

-1. Press the Windows key on your keyboard and type “Windows Features” in the search box
+1. Press the Win key on your keyboard and type “Windows Features” in the search box.

 2. Click “Turn Windows features on or off” to open the configuration dialog.